-On June 6, 2019, the provincial government passed the Bill 108, the More Homes, More Choice Act.
-Through this Bill, the government will significantly change 13 statutes including some that limit the tools available to municipalities to fund the development of vital public services, including parks, recreation, libraries and child care.
+On June 6, 2019, the provincial government passed the The More Homes, More Choice Act (Bill 108).
+Through this Act, the government will significantly change 13 statutes including some that limit the tools available to municipalities to fund the development of vital public services, including parks, recreation, libraries and child care.

 2. Proposed new regulation pertaining to the community benefits authority (under Planning Act)

 3. Proposed new regulation and regulation changes on transition matters (related to Planning Act)

 After the Province released the above proposed new or updated regulations they requested feedback from stakeholders by August 21, 2019.

 PRO's Course of Action